aaron-price/crucible_cli/README.md

 Literally spinup a droplet, ssh in, dl the repo, and run python ./path.py.
 Boom, crucible website running on your public ip address.
 Provide a domain name, and it runs on https.

 Crucible:
-- My second homemade web framework, focused on performance security, and dev experience
+- My second homemade web framework, focused on performance, security, and dev experience
 - Functional, immutable, beautiful.
 - Sub-milisecond response times ( <3 elixir )
 - Clojurescript frontend (with cljs' implementation of react, redux)